coffee4coder/Projects-Mini/Digital-Stop-Watch.md

 3. Enter the target time in hours, minutes, and seconds when prompted (e.g., 0 1 30 for 1 minute and 30 seconds).

-4. The timer will count up until it reaches the specified time, then display "Time's up!"
+4. The timer will count until it reaches the specified time, then display "Time's up!"

 <br>